The Enigmatic Dead Cities of Syria

 By Air

-The closest international airport is Damascus International Airport.
-From there, you can hire a car or take a taxi to reach the Dead Cities.
-The journey takes approximately 1-2 hours, depending on the traffic and road conditions.
+The closest major airport is Damascus International Airport.
+However, due to the current situation in Syria, travel can be challenging.
+From the airport, you would typically hire a car or take a taxi to reach the Dead Cities, but this journey can be affected by road conditions and security concerns.

 By Land